26 Total Credits Due on an ANNUAL Basis

 A. Self-Assessment Activities: 9 CME credits every year

-In 2015 and following years, each Diplomate is required to complete 9 credits of Self-Assessment Activities.
+Each Diplomate is required to complete nine credits of Self-Assessment Activities.

-This is completed by selecting ABAM approved articles that are most clinically relevant to their practice.
-The list of articles and links to them can be found on the (MOC web portal)
+This is completed by selecting ABAM-approved articles that are most clinically relevant to their practice.
+The list of articles and links to them can be found on the Tmoc web portal.

 A score of 75% or higher must be attained on the self-assessment for each article in order to pass that article.

 Diplomates may select and complete more than the required number of articles, and receive an additional Category 1 CME credit for each article after the required number is completed.
 This credit can be applied to the 26 CME hours outlined in B, below.

 B. Continuing Medical Education (CME): 9 CME credits every year